xxxajk/Mask/README.md

 Material for other parts are your choice, but I used PLA.

 CURA 3.6.20 Lulzbot edition used for slicing.
 Might be usable on other slicers.

+Note: Mask and filter holder were modified, but the 3mf and gcode were not.
+You should re-slice on your own slicer